pixelated/pixelated-user-agent/README.md

 ![High level architecture User Agent](https://raw.githubusercontent.com/pixelated/website/master/assets/images/pixelated-user-agent.png)

-## Try it!

-If you are curious,  have a look at the pixelated web client, it as simple as clicking *[here!](https://try.pixelated-project.org:8080/)*

 ## Getting started

 You are most welcome to contribute to the pixelated user agent code base.
 Please have a look at the [contributions how to](https://github.com/pixelated/pixelated-user-agent/blob/master/CONTRIBUTING.md).